OFFER PATIENTS A CHOICE

 IMPORTANT SAFETY INFORMATION

-SUTAB® (sodium sulfate, magnesium sulfate, potassium chloride) tablets for oral use is an osmotic laxative indicated for cleansing of the colon in preparation for colonoscopy in adults.
+SUTAB is indicated for the cleansing of the colon as a preparation for colonoscopy in adults.

-Most common gastrointestinal adverse reactions are: nausea, abdominal distension, vomiting, and upper abdominal pain.
+Most common gastrointestinal adverse reactions are nausea, abdominal distension, vomiting, and upper abdominal pain.

 Drugs that increase risk of fluid and electrolyte imbalance.
+(7.1)

 View the Full Prescribing Information and Medication Guide.

 References: 1.
-Data on file.
-Breakaway Partners, LLC.
-2. IQVIA, National Prescription Audit Report.
-December 2023.
-3. SUTAB [package insert].
-Braintree, MA: Braintree Laboratories, Inc. 4.
+IQVIA, National Prescription Audit Report.
+2. SUTAB® [package insert].
+Woburn, MA: Azurity Pharmaceuticals, Inc. 3.
 Di Palma JA, Bhandari R, Cleveland M, et al. A safety and efficacy comparison of a new sulfate-based tablet bowel preparation versus a PEG and ascorbate comparator in adult subjects undergoing colonoscopy.
 Am J Gastroenterol.
 2021;116(2):319-328. doi: 10.14309/ajg.0000000000001020.
-5. Rex DK, Johnson DA, Anderson JC, et al; American College of Gastroenterology.
+4. Rex DK, Johnson DA, Anderson JC, et al; American College of Gastroenterology.
 American College of Gastroenterology guidelines for colorectal cancer screening 2009 [corrected].
 Am J Gastroenterol.
 2009;104(3):739-750.
-6. Rex DK, Boland CR, Dominitz JA, et al. Colorectal cancer screening: recommendations for physicians and patients from the US Multi-Society Task Force on Colorectal Cancer.
+5. Rex DK, Boland CR, Dominitz JA, et al. Colorectal cancer screening: recommendations for physicians and patients from the US Multi-Society Task Force on Colorectal Cancer.
 Am J Gastroenterol.
 2017;112(7):1016-1030. doi:10.1038/ajg.2017.174.
-7. Rex DK, Schoenfeld PS, Cohen J, et al. Quality indicators for colonoscopy.
+6. Rex DK, Anderson JC, Butterfly LF, et al. Quality indicators for colonoscopy.
 Gastrointest Endosc.
-2015;81(1):31-53.
-8. Data on file.
-Braintree Laboratories, Inc. Braintree, MA.
-9. SUFLAVE [package insert].
-Braintree, MA: Braintree Laboratories, Inc. 10.
-SUPREP Bowel Prep Kit [package insert].
-Braintree, MA: Braintree Laboratories, Inc. 11.
-Plenvu [package insert].
+2024;100(3):352-381. doi:10.1016/j.gie.2024.04.2905 7.
+Data on file.
+Woburn, MA: Azurity Pharmaceuticals, Inc. 8.
+SUFLAVE® [package insert].
+Woburn, MA: Azurity Pharmaceuticals, Inc. 9.
+SUPREP® Bowel Prep Kit [package insert].
+Woburn, MA: Azurity Pharmaceuticals, Inc. 10.
+Plenvu® [package insert].
 Bridgewater, NJ: Bausch Health LLC.
-12. Clenpiq [package insert].
-Parsippany, NJ: Ferring Pharmaceuticals, Inc. 13.
+11. Clenpiq® [package insert].
+Parsippany, NJ: Ferring Pharmaceuticals, Inc. 12.
 Rex DK, Di Palma JA, Rodriguez R, et al. A randomized clinical study comparing reduced-volume oral sulfate solution with standard 4-liter sulfate-free electrolyte lavage solution as preparation for colonoscopy.
 Gastrointest Endosc.
 2010;72(2):328-336.
-14. Matro R, Daskalakis C, Negoianu D, et al. Randomised clinical trial: polyethylene glycol 3350 with sports drink vs polyethylene glycol with electrolyte solution as purgatives for colonoscopy—the incidence of hyponatraemia.
+13. Matro R, Daskalakis C, Negoianu D, et al. Randomised clinical trial: polyethylene glycol 3350 with sports drink vs polyethylene glycol with electrolyte solution as purgatives for colonoscopy—the incidence of hyponatraemia.
 Aliment Pharmacol Ther.
 2014;40(6):610-619.